chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 V = h*y*L
 ~~~

+The multiplication by the cofactor h prevents small subgroup confinement attacks.
 All proofs of security hold even if the discrete log of the fixed group element
 N is known to the adversary.
 In particular, one MAY set N=I, i.e. set N to the
 unit element in G.